-4.23 On 1 May 2024 Councillor Green posted, on Facebook, a link to a Lincsonline article which contained a picture of Councillor Patsy Ellis.
+- 4.11 Councillor Penny Milnes is a South Kesteven Independent councillor, forming part of the South Kesteven Coalition Group.
+She represents the Loveden Heath ward.
+She was first elected on 2 May 2019.
+The South Kesteven Coalition Group are in opposition. - 4.12 On 1 May 2024 Councillor Green posted on Facebook a link to a Lincsolne article which contained a picture of Councillor Patsy Ellis.
 Councillor Green wrote: